Thalassobathia pelagica

 Bythitidae Source: FAO 2002

-Unique Characters: (No Common Name) Viviparous Brotula Thalassobathia sp.
+Unique Characters: Pelagic Brotula Thalassobathia pelagica.
 Pelvic fin with 2 short, fleshy rays in each.
 Anterior nostril non-tubular and placed high in snout; maxilla narrow posteriorly.
 Gill rakers on first arch reduced to a few small fleshy flap and protruberances.
 Skin thick; scales absent for head and absent or scattered on body.
 In association with scyphomedusan Stygiomedusa gigantea jellyfish.

 Similar Species: